What is Digital Asset Management (DAM)?

 In case you’re a content-first company with very few products, make sure you check out a DAM system and streamline content creation, management, and distribution within your organization.

-A company in 2022, definitely isn’t using a DAM system alone.
-One of the biggest challenges when it comes to the implementation of a DAM system will be integrating with the systems you currently use such as your CRM, CMS, ERP, and PIM.
+A company in 2023 definitely isn’t using a DAM system alone.
+One of the biggest challenges when it comes to implementing a DAM system will be integrating with the systems you currently use, such as your CRM, CMS, ERP, and PIM.

-The good news is that the best DAM platform providers usually also have easy integration with other platforms via APIs.
-So, before you go for a DAM, make sure you consult your tech team and find the DAM system provider who can fit into your current tech infrastructure seamlessly.
+The good news is that the best DAM platform providers usually also easily integrate with other platforms via APIs.
+So, before you go for a DAM, consult your tech team and find the DAM system provider who can fit into your current tech infrastructure seamlessly.

 Let’s make this clear: implementing a DAM system isn’t cheap.
 It’s an investment, but it’s definitely something to consider when choosing a provider.